rausi/RausiPool/scripts/readme.md

 Please see https://github.com/rausi/RausiPool/wiki

 ---
-Below is **guide for script file** to help maintain stakepool.
+Below are **guide for script files** to help momitor stakepool.
 Note!
-You have to modify file to be compatible with your own settings e.g. port number. **Use at your own risk.**
+You have to modify files to be compatible with your own settings e.g. port number. **Use at your own risk.**

 Cardano/Ada Donation address: _DdzFFzCqrht2jaj8hErzXYir6SMKeAmQKXzmVpoXnahCoJwC3ZmqkznvJ2gyBVVaH1q2PFkixm9JEBRFiprE2oC8pWiaccyxDWTg3Q31_

-OR delegate ADA to my stakepool (currently Incentivized Testnet phase)
+OR delegate some ADA to my stakepool (currently Incentivized Testnet phase)
 ***
 # 1. nodestart.sh script guide (Ubuntu 18.04.3 LTS)
 **Script nodestart can be started ssh or ubuntu parameter**<br>